ellenhp/liminality/README.md

 is predicated on the assumption that peers are honest and will not attempt to disrupt the network, however bad actors should not be capable of compromising the security or anonymity guarantees of the protocol.

+Forwarding logic has not yet been defined, so at the moment Blizzard is is only suitable for direct peer-to-peer connections.

 ## Features

 To the best of my knowledge, blizzard offers initiator anonymity, forward secrecy (each session uses ephemeral keys),